santoshchhn6/Weather-App/README.md

 # Weather-App-React.js
 This project is created in React.js.

-In this project I have used 'openweathermap.org' API to get Weather information.
+In this project I have used 'openweathermap.org' API to get weather information.

 ## Install Dependencies
 ```